 Food service inspections can be viewed online by selecting this link.
+Scroll down to Prince William Health Department and Click View Inspections.
 The frequency of food service facility inspections is based on the menu and the types of foods served as well as the extent of the preparation and processing of those food items.
 This “risk assessment” is determined by the use of potentially hazardous foods (PHF), the preparation of raw versus ready-to-eat food items, storage, cooking, cooling and the re-heating.
 Potentially hazardous foods are those that require time and/or temperature control for safety (examples include meat, poultry, seafood, and most dairy products).

 Food Service Facility Plan Review

 All proposed food service facilities require a formal plan review and approval by the Health District.
 An application and $40 plan review fee are required for all submitted plan reviews.
 A separate submittal should be made directly to the Health District to expedite the review process.

 To file a food service complaint, call the Environmental Health Division at 703-792-6310 (option #1) between 8:00 a.m. – 4:30 p.m. on normal business days and provide the complaint details.
 Local grocery stores and convenience stores are regulated by the Virginia Department of Agriculture & Consumer Services (VDACS).
 For more information regarding grocery stores and convenience stores, please call VDACS at 804-786-3520.
 The Office of the Attorney General Consumer Protection Hotline can be reached at 800-552-9963 (Hearing Impaired: 800-828-1120).